filecoin-project/lotus-docs/content/en/lotus/manage/multisig.md

 Created new multisig:  f01002 f24mscgjtgymb3dqtm4ycwydh4nhygktgxm3nbgva
 ```

-In the above example, `f01002` is the id address and `f24mscgjtgymb3dqtm4ycwydh4nhygktgxm3nbgva` is the actor address.
+In the above example, the `f01002` output is the id address and `f24mscgjtgymb3dqtm4ycwydh4nhygktgxm3nbgva` is the actor address.
 Both addresses represent the newly created multisig wallet.

 By default, signatures from all signers are required for approving a transaction.
 However, you can change the number of required approvals by using the `--required` option: